kelvinkissi/Credit-Risk-Resampling/README.md

 ---

-In this model we determined which model is best at predicting which loans are the highest risk.
-The next two models we resampled the data using ensemble classifiers to try and predict which which loans are high or low risk.
-I would recommend using this model to predict the creditworthiness of borrowers, because it has over 95% accuracy in predicting the outcome of the repayment of the initial loan.
-That accuracy range could be easily molded into a business risk profile to ensure sufficient capital flow for the lenders to remain in business/make a profit.
+In this model, we determined which model is best at predicting which loans pose the highest risk.
+In the next two models, we resampled the data using ensemble classifiers to attempt to predict the risk levels of loans.
+I would recommend using this model to predict the creditworthiness of borrowers because it achieves over 95% accuracy in predicting the repayment outcome of the initial loan.
+Such accuracy can be seamlessly integrated into a business risk profile to ensure adequate capital flow for lenders to sustain profitability and remain in business.